McCloud4871/Active-Directory-Security-Monitoring/README.md

 # Active Directory Security Monitoring Lab
 ## Project Overview
-Build a virtual enterprise lab environment consisting of Active Directory, Windows 10, Splunk Enterprise, Kali Linux, Sysmon, and Splunk Universal Forwarders.
-The project demonstrates centralised log collection, Active Directory administration, attack simulation, and security monitoring using Splunk.
+Built a virtual enterprise lab environment consisting of Active Directory, Windows 10, Splunk Enterprise, Kali Linux, Sysmon, and Splunk Universal Forwarders.
+The environment was designed to simulate a corporate Windows domain where user management, endpoint monitoring, attack simulation, and security event analysis could be performed.
+Security telemetry was collected using Sysmon and forwarded to Splunk for investigation of authentication events, brute-force activity, and Atomic Red Team attack simulations.

-> I designed and implemented a virtual enterprise security lab consisting of Active Directory, Splunk Enterprise, Sysmon, Kali Linux, and Atomic Red Team.
-The environment was used to centralise log collection, monitor authentication activity, simulate attacks, and investigate security events using SIEM technologies.
 ## Skills Demonstrated

 - Active Directory Administration